 Counselor 2: Eleven plaintiffs filed a total of 22 cases against The Citadel and four of its employees in connection with Counselor 2's actions.
 All 11 filed a total of twelve cases in state court against The Citadel alleging gross negligence against the school; one plaintiff, a mother, filed two cases, one on her own behalf and one for her son.
-The Citadel won two of these cases on summary judgment in 2015, and the South Carolina Court of Appeals and Supreme Court affirmed; it settled two additional cases during the Spring of 2017.
-In November, 2019, one of the plaintiffs in state court dismissed his case with prejudice.
-In the Fall of 2021, The Citadel filed motions for summary judgment in the seven remaining cases, arguing they were controlled by the opinions issued by the South Carolina Court of Appeals and the South Carolina Supreme Court in 2016, 2017, and 2018.
+The Citadel won two of these cases on summary judgment in 2015, and the South Carolina Court of Appeals and Supreme Court affirmed; it settled two additional cases during the spring of 2017.
+In November 2019, one of the plaintiffs in state court dismissed his case with prejudice.
+In the fall of 2021, The Citadel filed motions for summary judgment in the seven remaining cases, arguing they were controlled by the opinions issued by the South Carolina Court of Appeals and the South Carolina Supreme Court in 2016, 2017, and 2018.
 The trial court informally stayed any further proceedings in the remaining cases, pending the Supreme Court's final actions.
 One of the plaintiffs dismissed his case after the filing of that motion.
 The presiding judge granted the motion in another case.
-However, the judge denied the motions in five of the cases, therefore they are still pending against the school.
+However, the judge denied the motions in the remaining five cases.
+The Citadel's insurer, the SCIRF, subsequently settled three of those cases for fifty-thousand (\$50,000) dollars each.
+The plaintiff in one of the remaining cases has long since ceased communicating with his counsel, therefore, his attorney has moved to be relieved as counsel.
+After the court grants that motion.
+The Citadel will move to dismiss the case for lack of prosecution.
+The SCIRF is negotiating with the attorney in the final case and expects to settle it before the end of 2023.

-The SCIRF has defended The Citadel pursuant to a \$1 million insurance policy in all these cases.
+The SCIRF has defended The Citadel pursuant to a \$1 million insurance policy in all of these cases.
 Under the Tort Claims Act, The Citadel's liability is capped at \$300,000 per plaintiff, and \$600,000 per occurrence.
 Indeed, The Citadel believes the maximum exposure to the school for all five cases, combined, is \$600,000, and that the amount is covered by its insurance policy through the Insurance Reserve Fund.